Financial Inclusion

 30 percent of the U.S. population use high-cost secondary banking institutions such as check-cashing services and payday lenders just to access their money.
 In India only one in six villages have branches, and only 50 percent of the population has bank accounts.
 Consequently, Indian farmers seeking a loan to finance the season’s crop planting face a stark choice.
 They can go to a bank, likely a difficult and expensive three-hour bus ride away, with lines so long that they may not reach a bank representative before closing.
 Or they can approach a wealthy community member, whose annual interest rates may run as high as 700 percent.
 Unfortunately, high-interest loans too often are the solution.

-US Student Debt stands at $1,3 trillion and you can watch it grow $2,726 every second here
+US Student Debt stands at $1.6 trillion and is growing at $2,726 every second.

 Across Asia, several nations have private-debt ratios of between 150 percent and 200 percent of their GDP .
 They include the higher-income set — Australia, Hong Kong, South Korea and Taiwan — as well as China, Malaysia, Thailand and Vietnam.
 Even where debt levels are lower, Indonesia and the Philippines, the trajectory is troublesome.